 At TLC Animal Hospital, we also realize that cats are not dogs and have different needs.
 In order to address these needs, we have special accommodations for our feline patients.
 Our cat only exam room is equipped with a Feliway diffuser that naturally creates a calming environment for your kitty.
 Our highly trained team is experienced in handling cats of all temperaments and will work to help your kitty feel as little stress as possible when visiting our clinic.
 We use only non adjuvant vaccines on our feline patients to help reduce the risk of tissue reactions or sarcomas from developing at the injection sites.

 Visiting the vet shouldn’t be scary!
 We want your pets to enjoy seeing us as much as we enjoy seeing them!
+That is why we practice Fear Free Standards in all areas of our clinic, even in our exam room.
+Relax to the sounds to soothing music during your appointments while calming pheromones throughout the clinic help your pets feel at ease.
 If your pet is anxious about coming to the clinic, whether it is for an exam or boarding, please let us know when you schedule your appointment.
-Our team has taken an oath to become a Fear Free Certified Clinic.
-There are many things that we can do to ensure that your visit to the clinic is as stress free as possible for both you and your pets.

 Comprehensive Wellness Exams